milesj/optimal/website/docs/schemas.md

 ## Object

-The `object(predicate?: Predicate | null, default?: { [key: string]: any })` predicate verifies a value is a plain object or an object with all values of a specific type by accepting a predicate.
+The `object(schema?: Schema | null, default?: { [key: string]: any })` schema verifies a value is a plain object or an object with all values of a specific type by accepting a schema.
 Defaults to `{}` but can be customized with the 2nd argument.
-Object predicate supports the following additional method:
+Object schema supports the following additional method:

 - `notEmpty()` - Requires the object to not be empty.
 Does not validate `null`.
 - `sizeOf(length: number)` - Requires the object to have an exact number of properties.